Title: The Story of the Cosmos, How the Heavens Declare the Glory of God

 Unlike Dawkins, whose expertise is in zoology, Barnes and Hainline are actually qualified to comment on the notion of cosmic fine tuning, observing that, at every conceivable level, our Universe provides compelling evidence of being very special indeed.
 Why?
 Because if Dawkins’ statement were actually true, our Universe would simply not harbor life, especially conscious human life.

 Given the overwhelming evidence for design and purpose in the Universe, how should the atheist or agnostic best respond to it?
 That question is explored in a thought-provoking essay by Paul M. Gould, who sets out a robust argument for theism based on the reasonable premise that naturalism cannot account for the flourishing of human life.
 Gould highlights the significant weaknesses of the so-called neo-Humean synthesis, which asserts that all of physical reality can be reduced to its micro-physical parts, in favor of what Gould calls the Aristotelian-Christian worldview, which much more robustly accounts for the properties of the Universe we humans observe in practice as image bearers of God’s character.

 It was a great pleasure to read this beautifully composed work of Christian literature.
-It is timely, beautifully written and illustrated, reverent and inspiring, with great apologetic appeal.
+It is timely, thoughtfully written and illustrated, reverent and inspiring, with great apologetic appeal.
 The Story of the Cosmos is a refreshing oasis for the human soul and deserves a special place in the library of all Christians, sky gazers and curious agnostics alike.